 I’ve got moles, lawn grubs, and Japanese beetles, and I have to admit I feel a little silly that it has taken me so long to sort them out.

 I’ll start at the beginning.
-Two springs ago my front lawn didn’t come back after the winter.
-And not only was it completely dead, it felt funny to walk over (weirdly squishy and slippy at the same time).
+Two springs ago, my front lawn didn’t come back and green up after the winter.
+Not only was it completely dead, but it felt funny to walk over (weirdly squishy and slippy at the same time).

-What The Heck!
-I dug, and really didn’t see anything until I dug at the edges of the deadness.
-Grubs!
+What The Heck!?
+I dug and really didn’t see anything until I dug at the edges of the deadness.
+Grubs – lots of them!

-Right now, the whole marauding hoard of underground pests has begun to move to the lawn area on the other side of the driveway but this time it is more obvious what is going on.
-Not only do I have a sweeping army of grubs, but they are attracting a herd of moles that are enjoying the grub feast.
+Right now, the whole marauding hoard of underground pests has begun to move to the lawn area on the other side of the driveway, but this time, it is more obvious what is going on.
+Not only do I have a sweeping army of Japanese beetle grubs, but they are attracting a herd of moles that are enjoying the grub feast.

 With this theory in mind, I’ve observed for yet another season.
 While moles do eat grubs – they aren’t eating them all.
-And the idea that my problem would solve itself, well, that doesn’t seem to be working as I thought.
-In the mean time, I’ve got a lawn that looks like this. (brown patches and trails everywhere!)
+And the idea that my problem would solve itself, well, that didn’t work either, and in the meantime, I’ve got a lawn that looks like this. (brown patches and trails everywhere!)

-I twisted my ankle in a mole hole last week and now my patience for nature to take over, is over.
-And so too is my penchant for scientific observation (nearly breaking my ankle makes me lose patience for lots of things).
+I twisted my ankle in a mole hole last week, and now my patience for natural methods to take over is over.
+And so, too, is my penchant for scientific observation (nearly breaking my ankle makes me lose patience for lots of things).

-Milky spore powder is a bacteria that only effects Japanese Beetles (for which grubs are the larvae).
-It is organic, and does not harm beneficial insects or leave anything to harm you, your kids, pets or the environment.
+Milky spore powder is a bacteria that only impacts Japanese Beetles (for which the grubs are the larvae).
+It is organic and does not harm beneficial insects or leave anything to harm you, your kids, pets, or the environment.
 I love that kind of garden solution.

 I haven’t seen a new mole trail since I put it in.